Dragon Link Slot Machine by Aristocrat

 Symbols and Payouts

-The symbol set can change depending on which Dragon Link game you are playing, especially when it comes to high-value themed icons.
-Below is an example payout structure based on a common Dragon Link title format.
-Always review the paytable inside the exact game you launch, since symbol values and feature rules differ by version.
+The symbol set can change depending on which Dragon Link machine you are playing, especially when it comes to premium icons and bonus values.
+Below is an example payout structure based on a common Dragon Link-style format.
+Always review the paytable on the exact machine you are playing, since symbol values and feature rules can vary by title and casino setting.

 | Symbol | 2 of a Kind | 3 of a Kind | 4 of a Kind | 5 of a Kind |